Skip to main content

 HDMI Cable Length Limits for Professional AV Installation

-Choosing the right HDMI cable for a professional installation means understanding the relationship between cable length, HDMI version, and cable technology.
-A standard passive copper HDMI cable works perfectly for short runs, but as distance increases, signal degradation can cause sparkles, dropouts, or a complete loss of picture.
-This calculator helps you determine exactly which cable type you need based on the run length and HDMI version requirements of your project.
+Choosing the right HDMI cable means understanding the relationship between cable length, HDMI version, and cable technology.
+A standard passive copper cable works for short runs, but signal degradation increases with distance, causing sparkles, dropouts, or complete picture loss.